Efficient Clustering for Stretched Mixtures: Landscape and Optimality: Problem setup

 Then, in order to get \eqref{eqn-ur-2}, we simply match the expectations on both sides.
 This gives rise to the quadratic penalty term in \eqref{eqn-cure}.
 The same idea generalizes beyond the balanced case.
 When the two classes $1$ and $-1$ have probabilities $p$ and $(1-p)$, we can match the mean of $\{ \alpha + \bbeta^{\top} \bX_i \}_{i=1}^n$ with that of a new target distribution $p \delta_{1} + (1-p) \delta_{-1}$, and change the quadratic penalty to $[ (\alpha + \bbeta^{\top} \hat\bmu_0) - (2p-1) ]^2$.
 When $p$ is unknown, (\ref{eqn-cure}) can always be a surrogate as it seeks for two clusters around $\pm 1$ and uses the quadratic penalty to prevent any of them from being vanishingly small.

 The function $f$ in \eqref{eqn-cure} requires careful design.
-To facilitate statistical and algorithmic analysis, we would like $f$ to be twice continuously differentiable and grow slowly.
-That will make the empirical loss smooth enough and concentrate well around its population counterpart.
-In addition, the coercivity of $f$, i.e. $\lim_{|x| \to \infty} f(x) = + \infty$, helps confine all of the empirical minimizers within some ball of moderate size.
-Similar to the construction of Huber loss \citep{Hub64}, we start from $h(x) = (x^2 - 1)^2 / 4$, keep its two valleys around $\pm 1$, clip its growth outside using linear functions and interpolate in between using cubic splines:
+To facilitate statistical and algorithmic analysis, we want $f$ to be twice continuously differentiable and grow slowly.
+That makes the empirical loss smooth and concentrate well around its population counterpart.
+In addition, the coercivity of $f$, i.e. $\lim_{|x| \to \infty} f(x) = + \infty$, confines all minimizers within some ball of moderate size.
+Similar to the construction of Huber loss \citep{Hub64}, we start from $h(x) = (x^2 - 1)^2 / 4$, keep its two valleys around $\pm 1$, clip its growth using linear functions and interpolate in between using cubic splines: